Data Binding in Dropdown List

 }

-The OnActionComplete event triggers after data is fetched successfully from the remote server.
+The OnActionComplete event triggers after data is fetched successfully.
+Handle it to apply post-load logic or update UI state.

 @using Syncfusion.Blazor.Data